Volunteer at FeltonVolunteer. Join us and be a force that transforms the world.

 The personal attention that volunteers are able to bring is always appreciated.
 Here are some opportunities that we hope will guide you to an impactful experience that’s meaningful and right for you.

 Become a Foster Grandparent

-If you’re a senior (55+ older) who loves to work with children, consider becoming a Foster Grandparent.
+If you’re a senior (55+ older) who loves to work with children, consider becoming an AmeriCorps Seniors volunteer in Felton Institute’s Foster Grandparent Program.
 The goal of the Foster Grandparents Program (FGP) is to provide a multi-generational opportunity to Foster Grandparents to serve in schools and various community settings.
 The volunteers become tutors, mentors, and friends to young children.

 Volunteer Requirements/Eligibility: Applicants must be age 55 or older and receive less than $1,985 per month to receive a small, hourly, tax-free stipend and transportation reimbursement for their contribution.

 Training Involved: Ongoing Training through FGP and host sites.

 Contact Information: Lolita Kintanar, Volunteer Coordinator at email@example.com or call (415) 751-9786 ext.
 239 to request for an application.

 Suicide is a painful, emotional, and stigmatizing health crisis.
 For many, suicide deaths are violent, shocking, and can bring on a complicated grief to friends, family and loved ones.

 One way to support those grieving a person who has died by suicide is through the help and hope of a LOSS Team.
 A LOSS Team is composed of individuals who have themselves endured the challenges of losing a person to suicide.
 Members of the LOSS Team are available to provide postvention support and resources to bereaved loved ones after a sudden loss to suicide.

 A LOSS team brings compassion to action and can instill HOPE to those impacted by suicide.